 - December 4, 2018, Dustin Griffin lectured at Sweetwood of Williamstown on the topic: An Introduction to Paradise Lost: the Greatest Poem in the English Language.
 About 35 people attended, both residents of Sweetwood and community members.
 The staff at Sweetwood did a great job hosting the talk and provided lovely refreshments.

 - Faculty Club members had a great time Thursday evenings in July and August 2018 partnering with our colleagues from the Williams College Museum of Art.
 For more information on WCMA programming go to: https://wcma.williams.edu/

 If you would like your email added to the club’s listserv please email us at [email protected].
 Even if someone else in your household has their email on the list, you may add your own to make sure you receive all messages and newsletters.

 Benefits of Membership

 We know in this tough economy we are all paying more attention to where our money goes.
 The cost of goods and services is going up all the time, and this affects the Faculty Club too.
 The staff and board work together constantly, striving to offer to its membership quality and variety, while keeping the cost to you down.
 As a member, you receive value every time you participate in an activity at the club.
-From the wide array of treats at Friendly Friday to low-cost, delicious lunch every weekday to stimulating presentations and splendid meals at the wide array of evening events regularly presented, members’ fun, food, and fellowship are all subsidized by the Faculty Club Board.
-We encourage you to come out and participate in as many activities as possible, make the most out of your membership.
+From the wide array of treats at Friendly Friday to low-cost, delicious lunches, to stimulating presentations and splendid meals at the wide array of evening events regularly presented, members’ fun, food, and fellowship are all subsidized by the Faculty Club Board.
+We encourage you to come out and participate in as many activities as possible, and make the most of your membership.